notofonts/noto-docs/src/miniarticles/NotoSansTelugu.md

 # Noto Sans Telugu

-Noto Sans Telugu is a sans serif design for texts in the Telugu script.
+Noto Sans Telugu is a unmodulated (“sans serif”) design for texts in the Telugu script.

 Noto Sans Telugu has multiple weights and widths, contains 958 glyphs, 11 OpenType features, and supports 163 characters from 4 Unicode blocks: Telugu, Basic Latin, General Punctuation, Devanagari.